unixsam/cv/README.md

 Technical Architect / Frontend & PHP Developer

-## ProfileI work with technology to create sites,apps and content and get it to users.
-I write simple, modern PHP, Javascript, (X)HTML and CSS and know my way around MySQL databases.
+## ProfileI work with technology to create sites, apps and content and get it to users.
+I write simple, modern PHP, Javascript, (X)HTML and CSS.
 I love being creative with technology to solve real world problems.
-I like listening to music, playing the drums, riding my bike and flying.## Skills / Knowledge#### Programming * 7 years experience in clean, compliant (X)HTML, CSS,  Javascript and JQuery. * 5 years experience in Object-Oriented and MVC PHP with MySQL. * Experience using and building on Wordpress, Moodle and Codeigniter. * Experience in both SVN and git for managing projects in teams. * Experience running scalable hosting platforms; EC2, WHM & Linux Servers. * Experiance in agile/scrum. * Basic understanding of Python and Ruby. * Basic understanding of Redis and MongoDB NoSQL databases.
+Find me on [GitHub](http://github.com/benbowler), [LinkedIn](http://uk.linkedin.com/in/benbowler) and [Twitter](http://twitter.com/benbowler).## Skills / Knowledge#### Programming * 7 years experience in clean, compliant (X)HTML, CSS,  Javascript and JQuery. * 5 years experience in Object-Oriented and MVC PHP with MySQL. * Experience using and building on Wordpress, Moodle and Codeigniter. * Experience in both SVN and git for managing projects in teams. * Experience running scalable hosting platforms; EC2, WHM & Linux Servers. * Experiance in agile/scrum. * Basic understanding of Python and Ruby. * Basic understanding of Redis and MongoDB NoSQL databases.
 #### Live Streaming / Video

  * 2 years experience running multi-camera studio and venue live stream.